- 115 Ramsey Center

 Students are given the opportunity to become engaged in research opportunities.
 Many students are mentored by faculty on research topics through the Center for Undergraduate Research Opportunities (CURO).
 In addition, students compete for and receive numerous scholarships available through the Kinesiology Department.
 Master's and PhD students are engaged in research as an integral part of their education.

-Clinics such as the Pediatric Exercise and Motor Development Clinic and the Center for Physical Activity and Health give students an opportunity to work with clients and participate in research projects.
+Clinics such as the Center for Physical Activity and Health give students an opportunity to work with clients and participate in research projects.

 The Department of Kinesiology has a non-teaching track that gives students a background in teaching physical activity, preparing them for teaching in non-school settings (e.g., coaching, recreation departments, Boys & Girls Clubs, YMCAs, or other private sector opportunities).